 - Treatment scams: Scammers are selling fake cures, vaccines and advice on unproven treatments for COVID-19.

-- Supply scams: Scammers are creating fake shops, websites, social media accounts, and email addresses claiming to sell medical supplies currently in high demand (such as surgical masks).
+- Supply scams: Scammers are creating fake shops, websites, social media accounts, and email addresses claiming to sell medical supplies (such as surgical masks).
 When consumers attempt to purchase supplies through these channels, fraudsters pocket the money and never provide the promised supplies.

 - Provider scams: Scammers are contacting people by phone and email pretending to be doctors or hospitals that have are treating a friend or relative for COVID-19, demanding payment for that treatment.